purescript-halogen/purescript-halogen/docs/3 - Handling effects.md

     pure next
 ```

-This works as there's a `MonadEff` instance for `HalogenM` for any `m` that also has a `MonadEff` instance, and `Aff` satisfies this constraint.
+This works as there's a [`MonadEff`][Control.Monad.Eff.Class.MonadEff] instance for `HalogenM` for any `m` that also has a `MonadEff` instance, and `Aff` satisfies this constraint.
 (As a reminder, `ComponentDSL` is an synonym for `HalogenM`).

 ## Using `Aff` during `eval`

 It's occasionally useful to be able to fetch data from an API, so let's use that as an example.
-We're going to make use of the `affjax` library as it provides a nice `Aff`-based interface for AJAX requests.
+We're going to make use of the [`affjax`][purescript-affjax] library as it provides a nice `Aff`-based interface for AJAX requests.
 Our data source will be GitHub's user API.

 ``` purescript
 import Prelude